1987 African U-16 Qualifying for World Cup

 The 1987 African U-16 Qualifying for World Cup was a qualifying edition organized by the Confederation of African Football (CAF) into the FIFA U-16 World Championship.
-The three winners qualified to the 1987 FIFA U-16 World Championship.
+The three winners qualified for the 1987 FIFA U-16 World Championship.

 First round

 The Côte d'Ivoire-Togo matches were played on 22 June 1986 and 5 July 1986.
 The winners advanced to the Second Round.